conlangclub/conlangclub.github.io/_pidgin/index.md

 ### FAQ
 #### How is it possible to communicate with anybody if we can't use natural languages or common conlangs?
-You can invent new words and grammar rules as you need them.
-You can communicate the meaning of your words by doing actions (e.g., say your word for 'stone' while placing stone blocks).
+**We invent new words and grammar as needed, and try to get other people to understand it.** You can communicate the meaning of your words by doing actions (e.g. by saying your word for 'stone' while placing stone blocks).

+#### Do I have to attend every meeting?
+**No, you do not need to attend every meeting.** Regularly attending meetings will help you practice your pidgin language skills, but you can read the dictionary if you would like to catch up while you're away.

+#### I want to invent a new word for something, but I think someone else already made a word for it.
+What should I do?
+**It's totally fine to invent new words for something even if there's already an existing pidgin word!** The language is fluid and constantly evolving, so it's perfectly natural to re-invent words for things.

 #### I find it hard to invent words and grammar rules on the fly, how can I make it easier for myself?
-One strategy is to come up with some words without meaning before a Minecraft session.
-Then when it comes time to play Minecraft, if you encounter a concept that you want to communicate, you can just pick from that list of words and assign it a meaning.
+**One strategy is to come up with some words without meaning before a Minecraft session.** Then when it comes time to play Minecraft, if you encounter a concept that you want to communicate, you can just pick from that list of words and assign it a meaning.
 You can also come up with grammar rules ahead of time if you want.

-#### Do I have to attend every meeting?
-No, there is no such expectation.
-Regularly attending meetings will help you practice your pidgin language skills, but you can also read the periodically released grammar write-ups/vocab lists to catch up.

 #### Other players seem to be able to understand each other a bit, but I am completely lost.
 How can I catch up?
-Read the periodically released grammar write-ups/vocab lists.
+**Ask players what their words mean!** You can also read the dictionary, but try not to rely on it too much because it's usually more fun to ask and puzzle through it together.

-#### I can't find what I am looking for in the grammar write-up/vocab list, what do I do?
+#### I can't find a word someone used in the dictionary, what do I do?
-Words and phrases only get added to the vocab list/grammar write-up after they've been used a few times.
-In that case, you can just invent a new word or grammar rule (or take one from your personal conlang).

-#### I want to invent a new word for something, but I think someone else already made a word for it.
-What should I do?
-If you can not find a word in the vocab list, it is perfectly acceptable to invent a new word for something, even if you think someone else has already made a word for it.
-Even if you can find a word in the vocab list, the pidgin language is fluid and evolving and the meaning of words may change over time, so it may be necessary to re-invent a word for some idea.
+**Ask the player what their word means!** The word might be very new, so it won't be in the dictionary.
+Words are only added to the dictionary at the end of each session, and only if there is a consensus on the meaning of the word.